patrycja-io/asteroids/README.md

 Laser shooting after tapping in space bar - works Counting points after shooted asteroid - works
 Saving best score of a game - works
-Loosking lifes after hitted by asteroids -works
+Loosing lifes after hitted by asteroids -works
+I discovered one bug that I cna not fix because of lack of time

 Go to the Social Links